-The associate in applied science degree in Machine Tool Technology emphasizes the advanced manufacturing technologies.
+The Associate in Applied Science degree in Machine Tool Technology emphasizes the advanced manufacturing technologies.
 Students are prepared to work in precision tooling, machining, and manufacturing.
 Graduates could qualify for positions as machine tool operators; machinists; Computerized Numerically Controlled (CNC) machinists and programmers; Electrical Discharge Machine (EDM) operator/programmers; computer-aided drafting/design and computer-aided machining/manufacturing (CAD-CAM) programmers, toolmakers, mold makers and inspectors.

-Upon successful completion of this program, the student should be able to:
+Upon successful completion of this program, students should be able to: